thebluecitysky/Routing-Research/Readme.md

 Existing large language model routing strategies focus on resource allocation optimization, while our RAGRouter framework optimizes the output space of semantic-syntactic feature alignment and knowledge enhancement through RAG vector retrieval enhancement technology.

+If you want to know more about the experiment, see RAGRouter test.ipynb in Experiment Log.

 ![image1](https://github.com/thebluecitysky/-/blob/master/png/image1.png)